Updated

 AF5 Shares and other equity

 The instrument includes ordinary shares in limited liability companies, shares in general partnerships and shares in mutual funds.
 Shares in foreign companies are also included.
 Furthermore, the instrument includes tradable Norwegian equity certificates and general government capital contributions in public enterprises and the state lending institutions.
+As from Q4 2021 the Equity certificates are included in Quoted shares.
+Before Q4 2021 the instrument is included in Other equity.
 The financial accounts distinguish between the following types of detailed financial instruments:

 - Quoted shares